cofoundry-cms/Cofoundry.Samples.SimpleSite/README.md

 A simple website implementing content management and some framework features including:

 - Startup registration
-- Page Templates
+- Page templates
-- Custom Page Blocks
+- Custom page blocks
 - Image content
 - Three custom entities - blog post, authors and category
 - Querying and display a list of blog posts
 - A blog post custom entity details page
 - A simple contact form
-- Email notifications & Email Templating
+- Email notifications & email templating
 - Custom error pages
 - Configuration Settings

 #### To get started:

-1. Create a database named 'Cofoundry.Samples.SimpleSite' and check the Cofoundry connection string in the appsettings.josn file is correct for you sql server instance
+1. Create a database named 'Cofoundry.Samples.SimpleSite' and check the Cofoundry connection string in the appsettings.json file is correct for you SQL Server instance
 2. Run the website and navigate to *"/admin"*, which will display the setup screen
 3. Enter an application name and setup your user account.
 Submit the form to complete the site setup.
 4. Either log in and enter your own data or follow the steps below to import some test data